soham1826/vercel2.0-with-100xdevs/README.md

 ## Contributing

-Contributions to Vercel 2.0 are welcome!
+Contributions to FastPloy are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request on GitHub.